ag88/jmarkdownviewer/README.md

 This is a Markdown viewer for java.
 Primarily it tries to display github styled markdown scripts.

 ![example](web/screen.png "example")

 ## Features

 - HTML and text export
+- Print (this may allow PDF export using some apps/utilities)

 ## Run